 The Witcher taking on whoever (or whatever) comes in his way is not aggressively brutal or unforgiving.
-Rather, it oozes a sense of choreographed grip of the monster hunter’s skills, making him look more like a dancer and less like a fighter (in a good way).
-It’s as if he can stop and slow time and calculate the exact amount of force needed at the exact angle with perfect timing.
-One might wonder how he received such skills for they are definitely not a result of Geralt’s experience alone.
+Rather, it oozes a sense of choreographed grip on the monster hunter’s skills, making him look more like a dancer and less like a fighter (in a good way).
+It’s as if he can stop and slow down and calculate the exact amount of force needed at the exact angle with perfect timing.
+One might wonder how he received such skills, for they are definitely not a result of Geralt’s experience alone.

 Who Are the Witchers?
 What Are Some of Their Abilities?